Terry Burton: Managerial career

 Wimbledon achieved respectable top-ten finishes in both of their first two seasons outside the top flight since 1985–86, playing a short passing game, rather than the long-ball the Dons were well known for, but never really made a serious promotion challenge.
-Although he was popular with the club's fans, Burton incurred the wrath of the chairman after speaking out against the club's proposed relocation to Milton Keynes, and he was promptly sacked just after the end of the 2001–02 season.
+Although he was popular with the club's fans, Burton incurred the wrath of the chairman after speaking out against the club's proposed relocation to Milton Keynes, and he was promptly dismissed just after the end of the 2001–02 season.
 He was replaced by goalkeeping coach Stuart Murdoch.

 Watford

 Burton spent two years with Watford as assistant manager to Ray Lewington.
-His role at Vicarage Road had begun during the summer of 2002, shortly after he was sacked as manager of Wimbledon.
+His role at Vicarage Road had begun during the summer of 2002, shortly after he was dismissed as manager of Wimbledon.

 Cardiff City

 Burton joined Cardiff as assistant manager during the 2004–2005 season, during Lennie Lawrence's spell at the club.
 He has been credited at Cardiff for having brought through Aaron Ramsey, and helped recommend Ramsey to Arsenal manager Arsène Wenger, having retained a longstanding connection to the club.
 During transfer negotiations in the 2008–2009 season, Burton also advised that Ramsey join Arsenal, citing the similarity between the player and the club's overall style of play.
-On 30 May 2011, Dave Jones was sacked and a month later, Burton was placed on gardening leave under new boss, Malky Mackay.
+On 30 May 2011, Dave Jones was dismissed and a month later, Burton was placed on gardening leave under new manager, Malky Mackay.